August 31, 2023

 If factors like skill levels, personality, and confidence affect a person’s ability to learn and retain information, then why are there not more options for customizing our coaching approach for each individual?

 Some athletes have no issues being vulnerable and learning in front of their peers, but the majority are more comfortable in one-on-one situations.
 That comfort increases their ability to learn.
-This is why private coaching can be a valuable tool for not only highly skilled athletes but also those who need more guidance and the ability to be vulnerable in a protected space.
+This is why one-on-one coaching can be a valuable tool for not only highly skilled athletes but also those who need more guidance and the ability to be vulnerable in a protected space.

-Private Coaching
+One-on-One Coaching

 ”Even in team sports it’s very important to find time to train by yourself ... team practice is great for working on your knowledge of the system but it’s not about you improving your actual skills.” - Chelsea Hopkins, WNBA Player, Blayze Coach